sunkavallivijay/springlearningsummary/kafka.md

 Configured for each topic

 Messages received by a topic can be checked by looking at log file in that topic folder

+Partition and replication :
+Each partition resides on only one machine
+Each partition physically is a log file in a topic folder Each topic can have one or more partitions
+Messages sent to multiple partitions doesn't have global order, there by loosing message order

+Zookeeper manages all the coordination of partition creation as well read writes More partitions lead to more overhead on zookeeper as well need for high coordination in read write Replication factor as with partition set at topic level Use describe to see metadata of a topic

+Producer :

+Config: (ProducerConfig)
+bootstrap.server
+Key.serializer
+Value.serializer

+KafkaProducer
+ProducerRecords class sends data to kafka
+Message goes as value
+Key is optional and just provides extra info if required in future
+Microbatching:
+Send small batched data to kafka (RecordBatch class) Kafka uses buffer to handle received message

+Consumer :
+Configuration same as producer
+KafkaConsumer class
+Any number of topics can be subscribed by a consumer Subscribe vs Assign
+Subscribe works at topic level, assign is more advance with functionality to subscribe for a particular partition

+poll() method polls for data.
+It must be called in an infinite loop.
+Poll and kafka consumption is single threaded
+Poll uses fetcher, metadata, subscriptionstate and consumer coordinator to achieve it's goal